PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-port                                   | Port to listen for incoming connections (default: auto) daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' ipv6                                   | Enable communication through ipv6. false by default notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) share                                  | Max % of bandwidth limit for transit.
+port                                   | Port to listen for incoming connections (default: auto) daemon                                 | Router will go to background after start service                                | Router will use system folders like '/var/lib/i2pd' ifname                                 | Network interface to bind to ifname4                                | Network interface to bind to for IPv4 ifname6                                | Network interface to bind to for IPv6 nat                                    | If true, assume we are behind NAT. true by default ipv4                                   | Enable communication through IPv4. true by default ipv6                                   | Enable communication through IPv6. false by default notransit                              | Router will not accept transit tunnels, disabling transit traffic completely. false by default floodfill                              | Router will be floodfill. false by default bandwidth                              | Bandwidth limit: integer in KBps or letters: L (32), O (256), P (2048), X (>9000) share                                  | Max % of bandwidth limit for transit.
 0-100.
 100 by default family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
-Main I2P is 2. ntcpproxy                              | Specify proxy server for NTCP.
+Main I2P is 2. ssu                                    | Enable SSU transport protocol (use UDP). true by default ntcp                                   | Enable NTCP transport protocol (use TCP). true by default ntcpproxy                              | Specify proxy server for NTCP.
 Should be http://address:port or socks://address:port

 ### Windows-specific options